Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Discussion and Outlook

 We focused on initial plaquette states, which allows for a particularly hardware-efficient protocol to compute phases of Loschmidt echoes.
 Our approach is scalable in the sense that the plaquettes can be easily tiled towards large systems.
 Also the unitaries that act jointly on two plaquettes can be combined to implement ITE on a large initial plaquette state.
 In principle, the number of plaquettes combined in the system is only limited by the optical lattice size and the sample complexity, which increases linearly with the system size~\cite{yang_phase-sensitive_2024, schiffer_hardware-efficient_2025}.
 However, we comment on a limitation of this approach when scaling to large systems: the classical cost of finding an optimized pulse, or circuit decomposition, for the ITE generally grows exponentially with the plaquette size.
-In many cases, though, one is interested in computing the expectation value of an intensive quantity in the thermodynamic limit up to a constant accuracy (see also~\cite{Trivedi_quantum_2024}).
+In many cases, though, one is interested in computing the expectation value of an intensive quantity in the thermodynamic limit up to a constant accuracy (see also Ref.~\cite{Trivedi_quantum_2024}).
 Then, one does not require arbitrarily large plaquette sizes, but the size of the plaquette is fixed by the desired accuracy.
-While accessing the strongly correlated regime of the Fermi–Hubbard model at very low energies remains challenging as it likely requires larger plaquette sizes, our proposal provides the tools to extract various physical properties --- from the local density of states to finite-temperature expectation values --- in currently emerging fermionic quantum processors.
+It is worth emphasizing that our protocol is not only applicable to measure ground state energies, but also applies to initial states with a finite energy density.
+Then, even when eigenstates cannot be individually resolved, due to very small energy gaps at finite energy, one can nevertheless probe the local density of states at different energies which effectively aggregates multiple eigenstates in the target energy window.
+Accessing the strongly correlated regime of the Fermi–Hubbard model at very low energies remains challenging as it likely requires larger plaquette sizes, yet, our proposal provides the tools to extract various physical properties --- from the local density of states to finite-temperature expectation values --- in currently emerging fermionic quantum processors.